Exploration of Hepatitis B Virus Infection Dynamics through Physics-Informed Deep Learning Approach: Introduction

 Hepatitis B virus (HBV) is a major public health concern worldwide, leading to significant morbidity and mortality.
-According to the report of World Health Organization (WHO), approximately 254 million people are living with HBV infection throughout the world.
-Despite this high prevalence, only 1.2 million cases are diagnosed \cite{WHO_2024}.
-Although hepatitis B is preventable with safe, widely available, and effective prophylactic vaccines, it remains a significant global issue.
+According to World Health Organization, approximately 254 million people are living with chronic HBV infection throughout the world.
+Despite this high prevalence, only 7 million cases with chronic hepatitis B were diagnosed \cite{WHO_2024}.
+Although this viral infection is preventable with safe, widely available, and effective prophylactic vaccines, it remains a significant global issue.
 This viral infection can be acute or chronic.
-Acute hepatitis B lasts less than six months and is generally eliminated through immune response, with clearance rates ranging from 85\% to 95\% \cite{2001_whalleykinetics,2007_ciuperole}.
-On the other hand, chronic infection is a lifelong and incurable condition of the patients, and poses serious health risks and emotional challenges, such as stigma, anxiety, and the financial burden of sustained healthcare \cite{2002_ribeirodynamics}.
-If chronic HBV infection is untreated, it can result in serious liver disorders, such as cirrhosis, hepatocellular carcinoma (HCC), and other potentially life-threatening complications.
-At present, pegylated interferon \ (PEG IFN) and nucleos(t)ide analogues (NAs) serve as the most effective therapeutic options for the treatment of chronic hepatitis B (CHB) \cite{2018_terrault_update}.
+Acute hepatitis B lasts less than six months and is generally eliminated through the immune response, with clearance rates ranging from 85\% to 95\% \cite{2001_whalleykinetics,2007_ciuperole}.
+On the other hand, chronic HBV infection (CHBV) is a lifelong and incurable condition of the patients, poses serious health risks and emotional challenges, such as stigma, anxiety, and the financial burden of sustained healthcare \cite{2002_ribeirodynamics}.
+If CHBV infection is kept untreated, it can result serious liver disorders, such as cirrhosis, hepatocellular carcinoma (HCC), and other potentially life-threatening complications.
+At present, pegylated interferons (immune modulators) and nucleos(t)ide analogues (lamivudine, adefovir, telbivudine, entecavir, and tenofovir) serve as effective therapeutic options for CHBV infection \cite{2018_terrault_update}.